-7.1.1 Civic education programmes carried out on rights and obligations of population in terms of decentralisation policy.

-- 7.1.2 LGs are subjected to accountability requirement of publication of an annual plan, which is open for public submissions, and subsequent publication of a detailed report on performance of the activities in the plan. - 7.1.3 Oversight role of communities through various interest groups is strengthened. - 7.1.4 JADF mechanism is strengthened. - 7.1.5 Citizens sensitised on updated Decentralization Policy through media.
+- 7.1.1 Civic education programmes carried out on rights and obligations of population in terms of decentralisation policy. - 7.1.2 LGs are subjected to accountability requirement of publication of an annual plan, which is open for public submissions, and subsequent publication of a detailed report on performance of the activities in the plan. - 7.1.3 Oversight role of communities through various interest groups is strengthened. - 7.1.4 JADF mechanism is strengthened.